ADMINISTRATIVE REGULATION - 6161.1

 - Include high-quality teacher's guides

-- When available, include options for lighter weight materials in order to help minimize any injury to students by the combined weight of instructional materials
+- When available, include options for lighter weight materials, including materials in digital format, in order to help minimize any injury to students by the combined weight of instructional materials

 Instructional Materials and Learning Resource Complaint Procedure

-The Board of Education uses a comprehensive process to adopt district instructional materials that is based on selection criteria established by law and Board policy and includes opportunities for the involvement of parents/guardians and community members.
+The Board of Education uses a comprehensive process to adopt District instructional materials that is based on selection criteria established by law and Board policy and includes opportunities for the involvement of District staff, parents/guardians, and community members.
 Complaints concerning the content or use of instructional materials, including textbooks, supplementary instructional materials, library materials, or other instructional materials and equipment, shall be properly and fairly considered using established complaint procedures.

-Notwithstanding a sincere approach to expressed concerns, no parent has the right to determine reading, viewing, or listening matter for students other than his/her own children.
-Further, it should be understood that the major criterion for the final decision in the case of a learning resource in the district is the appropriateness of the material for its intended educational use.
+Notwithstanding a sincere approach to expressed concerns, no parent has the right to determine reading, viewing, or listening matter for students other than their own children.
+Further, it should be understood that the major criterion for the final decision in the case of a learning resource in the Districtis the appropriateness of the material for its intended educational use.

 Parents/guardians are encouraged to discuss any concerns regarding instructional materials with their child's teacher and/or the school principal.
-If the situation remains unresolved, a complaint may be filed using the process specified in the administrative regulation.
+If the situation remains unresolved, a complaint may be filed.

-When deliberating upon challenged materials, the Superintendent and/or designee shall consider the educational philosophy of the district, the professional opinions of teachers of the subject and of other competent authorities, reviews of the materials by reputable bodies, the teacher's stated objectives in using the materials, community standards, and the objections of the complainant.
+When deliberating upon challenged materials, the Superintendent and/or designee shall consider the educational philosophy of the District, the professional opinions of teachers of the subject and of other competent authorities, reviews of the materials by reputable bodies, the teacher's stated objectives in using the materials, community standards, and the allegations in the complaint, including the extent to which the objections are based on the dislike of ideas contained in the materials; and the impact that keeping or removing the materials would have on student well-being.

 Step 1: Informal Complaint

-If a staff member, district resident, or parent/guardian of a student enrolled in a district school has a complaint regarding the content or use of any specific instructional material, he/she shall informally discuss the material in question first with the teacher.
+If a staff member, District resident, or parent/guardian of a student enrolled in a District school has a complaint regarding the content or use of any specific instructional material, they shall informally discuss the material in question first with the teacher.

 The topics of informal discussion (with written back up if available) typically include:

-- an explanation of the philosophy and goals of the school district and/or the media center, and/or a specific course or program
+an explanation of the philosophy and goals of the District and/or the media center, and/or a specific course or program

 Step 2: Formal Complaint

-If the complaint is not resolved informally, the complainant shall be supplied with the Request for Reconsideration of Instructional Materials and Learning Resources form which shall be completed and returned before further consideration will be given to the complaint.
+If the complaint is not resolved informally, the complainant shall be supplied with the Request for Reconsideration of Instructional Materials and Learning Resources form which shall be completed and returned to the principal before further consideration will be given to the complaint.

 During the investigation of the complaint, the challenged material may remain in use until a final decision has been reached.
 In accordance with the procedure for handling complaints, no questioned materials shall be removed from the school pending a final decision.
 However, pending the outcome of the Request for Reconsideration of Instructional Materials and Learning Resources, access to questioned materials will be denied to the child (or children) of the parents making the complaint, if the parents so desire.
 Based on a review of the standards to be addressed and the length of time related to instruction using the materials, the teacher shall assign the student an alternate material of equal merit as appropriate.